learninglibrary101/meteor-react-tutorial/README.md

 `Meteor add accounts-ui accounts-password`

 ## Lesson 13 - CONDITIONALS IN JSX
+#### Session Variable
+Session variable does not share across its availability with other users.
+Meaning that it only applicable for the specific user.
+**Session variable is a globally namespace**
+#### React State
+React State is good to use for locking into a react component.

 ### Meaning:
 - Props: the ability to pass data